progaurav052/React-practice/hW.md

 19. Study about .filter, .map, .reduce in js
-20. create an funcytionality of top rated restaurants button to view restaurants with rating >4.4
+20. create an funcytionality of top rated restaurants button to view restaurants with rating >4.4 --done
-21. use an mock reslist initially for this operation to check if its rendered
+21. use an mock reslist initially for this operation to check if its rendered --done
-22. Also use Hooks for this operation and render it
+22. Also use Hooks for this operation and render it --done
-23. Explain reconcilation,diff algorithm, why react is fast,virtual DOM ?
+23. Explain reconcilation,diff algorithm, why react is fast,virtual DOM ?    --done

+24. Our UI Need to interact with many API and outside world => How will it render the UX ? loads ==>render ==> API calls ==> re-render
+        => better UX